House Plants safe for cats - which indoor plants

 are toxic to cats?
 We will help you to select cat friendly house plants

-cats and other pets like rabbits, guinea pigs or birds you have to make
+If you have cats or other pets like rabbits, guinea pigs or birds you have to make

 sure not to have poisonous house plants in